Fire Marshal Training

 • Liaising with the fire services.

-Why is fire warden training important?
+Why is fire marshal training important?

 And remember, regardless of how big or small your business is, you’ll need more than one fire warden to cover things like sickness, holiday leave and varying shift patterns (if applicable).